catalyzeio/stratum-docs/guides/python-postgres.md

 category: guide
 ---

-# Getting started with Python, Django and PostgreSQL on Compliant Cloud
+# Getting started with Python, Django and PostgreSQL on The Platform

 Welcome!
 We've written this guide to help you get started with Python on Datica.
 You can be up and running with a HIPAA-compliant instance running Django.

 ----------

-If you're used to other Platform as a Service offerings (Heroku, Google App Engine), you'll notice some similarities to Datica's Compliant Cloud.
+If you're used to other Platform as a Service offerings (Heroku, Google App Engine), you'll notice some similarities to Datica's The Platform.
 Our intent in design was to speed up deployment while abstracting away some of the difficulties of HIPAA-compliant setup.
 If you're more familiar with deploying your code directly onto a server, there will be some new concepts here to learn.
 It's worth noting this is *not* Heroku: we'll try to call out divergence in code when possible, but you'll want to follow the guide closely even if a lot of this is already old hat to you.

-This guide is supplemental to the Django tutorials but will emphasize the key parts to get your app running on Datica's Compliant Cloud.
+This guide is supplemental to the Django tutorials but will emphasize the key parts to get your app running on Datica's The Platform.
 We have developed a sample application that you can also reference throughout the guide and as we walkthrough deploying an application.
 You can find the [Python Sample App on GitHub](https://github.com/catalyzeio/python-sample-app).

 ## Pre-requisites